 During the meeting we talk about the book and our thoughts on the text.
 This usually leads to a lively discussion on the book and subjects arising.
 We also discuss various films/programmes that we recommend.
 A small fee is charged for the session which is donated to the Synagogue at the AGM.

 For further details please contact email@example.com

 The Bridge Club is now over 40 years old!

-There is a core of regulars (from all shuls) who help to make our Monday evenings a pleasant, social evening as well as playing Bridge.
+There is a core of regulars (from all shuls) who help to make our Monday afternoons a pleasant, social event as well as playing Bridge.
 We have all made new and good friends.